SMI/RdmpDicom/Rdmp.Dicom/PipelineComponents/PrimaryKeyCollisionIsolationMutilation.md

 ## Tests

-Unit tests for the component can be found in [PrimaryKeyCollisionIsolationMutilationTests.cs](../../SMIPluginTests/Unit/PrimaryKeyCollisionIsolationMutilationTests.cs)
+Unit tests for the component can be found in [PrimaryKeyCollisionIsolationMutilationTests.cs](../../Rdmp.Dicom.Tests/Unit/PrimaryKeyCollisionIsolationMutilationTests.cs)

-The full stack test (in which dicom images containing duplication at study level are created) is [IntegrationTest_HappyPath_WithIsolation](../../Microservices/Tests/Microservices.Tests.RDMPTests/MicroservicesIntegrationTest.cs)